 If you form a one-person LLC, it is considered a sole proprietorship for tax purposes.
 As a result, you have to file self-employment taxes.
 Additionally, there are specific situations where federal laws require specific LLCs to file tax returns as a corporation.

-On the other hand, an LLC can only be taxed as a partnership.
+On the other hand, an LLP can only be taxed as a partnership.
 The IRS views partnerships as “pass-through” entities.
 This means that the business profits and losses are reported on the partners’ personal income tax returns.
 The company itself isn’t required to pay taxes.

 Advantages of an LLC